-The DEBRA study is a bi-monthly representative household survey on the use of tobacco and e-cigarettes in the German population.
+The German Study on Tobacco Use (DEBRA) is a bi-monthly representative household survey on the use of tobacco and electronic nicotine delivery systems in the German population.
 The study has been registered at the German Clinical Trials Register (registration ID: DRKS00011322) and its protocol has been published in the international journal BMC Public Health (DOI: 10.1186/s12889-017-4328-2).
 The study is coordinated by the Addiction Research and Clinical Epidemiology unit at the Institute of General Practice of the Heinrich-Heine-University Düsseldorf.
 The study is funded by the German Ministry of Health (2019 – current) and the Ministry for Innovation, Science and Research of the German Federal State of North Rhine-Westphalia.

 The prevalence of tobacco smoking in Germany is still at a very high level (nearly 30%).
 Timely tracking of national patterns of tobacco smoking and data on the “real-world” effectiveness of smoking cessation methods are needed to inform policies and develop campaigns aimed at reducing tobacco-related harm.
 Since 2006, the Smoking Toolkit Study (STS) has been successfully tracking such key performance indicators in England, resulting in the implementation and adaptations of tobacco control policies and leading to a reduction in smoking prevalence.
 However, direct transferability of this data to the German health policy context is not possible.
 The German Study on Tobacco Use (DEBRA) addresses this issue and aims to timely track key variables relating to patterns and trends of smoking and quitting in Germany.
 DEBRA will thereby provide nationally representative information for policy health strategies and future scientific studies.
 The methodology of the study is closely aligned to the STS, allowing international comparisons of data.